jalvesaq/cmp-vim-r/README.md

 ```
 ### languageserver

-Since `cmp-nvim-r` and the R package `languageserver` provide completions for
+Since `cmp-vim-r` and the R package `languageserver` provide completions for
 the same code, and completions from the `languageserver` might be the first
 ones to be displayed by `nvim-cmp`, you may want to put this in your `~/.Rprofile`: